edyan/neuralyzer/README.md

 * A DB Anonymizer

+### Guesser
+The guesser is the central piece of the config generator.
+It guesses, according to the field name or field type what type of faker method to apply.

+It can be extended very easily as it has to be injected to the Writer.

 ### Configuration Writer
 The writer is helpful to generate a yaml file that contains all tables and fields from a DB.
 A basic usage could be the following:
 ```php